 Marie Toft, Director of Finance

 Marie leads finance for CareerWork$, unlocking growth potential through implementing new systems, tools, and practices by streamlining, enhancing, and expanding the analytics behind them.
 Marie partners with our national non-profit training providers and market contacts to drive program insight and success.
 She is an accomplished leader who spent 23 years with Starbucks Coffee Company delivering enterprise solutions, improving processes, and leading new projects/programs ranging from acquisitions to new global systems.
 She has a strong financial background, including reporting, systems, and.
 Marie earned a Bachelor of Arts in Business Administration with a Finance focus from Gonzaga University.
 Outside of work, she enjoys spending time trying new restaurants or Washington wineries, traveling, and being outdoors either doing yard work or hiking.

 Ranko Fukuda, Managing Director

 Ranko is responsible for working with vocational training partners, employer partners, and community stakeholders to ensure CareerWork$ programs are maximizing their impact in markets across the country.
-After graduating from the University of Michigan, Ranko spent 12 years with Capital One Financial, honing her Project and Program Management skills, as well as having the privilege of working in the CEO, President, and Bank Presidents’ offices and managing the Bank’s charitable giving program.
+After graduating from the University of Michigan, Ranko spent 12 years with Capital One Financial, honing her Project and Program Management skills in strategy and operations roles, and also managed the Bank’s charitable giving program.
 Her tenure at Capital One ended unexpectedly when the Great Northeast Earthquake and Tsunami affected her home country of Japan, and she moved to Japan temporarily to help aid in disaster recovery with All Hands Volunteers.
 Upon her return to the US, Ranko moved to Los Angeles to pursue a career in the nonprofit sector to leverage her professional skills in making a difference in underserved communities.
-She enjoys salsa dancing, hot yoga, organic farming, and spending time with her dog and cat.
+She is also a passionate advocate of animal welfare and volunteers her time with rescue organizations and fosters homeless pets.

 Ruby Sloan, Program Manager